 Globally, over 2 billion people lack access to safe, readily available water at home.
-In Africa and South Asia, we provide access to safe and clean drinking water where needed.
+In Africa and South Asia, Mudlim Response USA provides access to safe and clean drinking water where it is most needed.
 Single Water Well can serve a community of around 3,000 people, and Hand Water Pump up to 200 people.

 WASH Education and Awareness:

 Over 4 billion people are without safely managed sanitation facilities.
 Provision of WASH education and services improves the health of family members, especially children who grow stronger and perform better in school and sports.

 By providing safe and clean drinking water, sanitation and hygiene facilities, you can help the most disadvantaged people to maximize their potential in a safer and healthier environment and contribute in the fight against poverty, hunger and disease.

 Establishment of WASH Committees at community level and their training orientation on WASH and better management of water facilities.
 Muslim Response USA also facilitates the setting up of School Health Clubs and awareness raising events and campaigns, community education using electronic and print media, training and mobilization of health volunteers/workers.

 - Provision of WASH education and services improves the health of family members, especially children who grow stronger and perform better in school and sports.

 - 263 million people have to spend more than 30 minutes per trip for collecting water from sources outside the home.